fghaas/fghaas.github.io/content/articles/resources/hints-and-kinks/max-fd.md

 Now to explain this memory usage jump, you'll need this background information:

-1. The `corerouter` plugin in `uwsgi` maintains an array of file descriptor references.
+1. The `corerouter` plugin in uWSGI maintains an array of file descriptor references.
-2. The size of this array, and with it its memory usage, is a multiple of the value set for `uwsgi`'s `max-fd` configuration option.[^corerouter]
+2. The size of this array, and with it its memory usage, is a multiple of the value set for uWSGI's `max-fd` configuration option.[^corerouter]
-3. If `max-fd` has not been set in the `uwsgi` configuration, its default is the maximum number of open file handles allowed for the process per the system-wide configuration.
+3. If `max-fd` has not been set in the uWSGI configuration, its default is the maximum number of open file handles allowed for the process per the system-wide configuration.
 4. Said default can be defined by the `nofiles` [ulimit](https://www.man7.org/linux/man-pages/man5/limits.conf.5.html), or a [cgroups](https://wiki.archlinux.org/title/Cgroups) restriction.
    A cgroups restriction is also what systemd uses to implement [the `LimitNOFILE` option](https://www.freedesktop.org/software/systemd/man/latest/systemd.exec.html#Process%20Properties), which can be set on any systemd unit.[^man-outdated]
 5. If neither the ulimit nor a cgroups restriction is in place, [the `fs.nr_open` sysctl](https://www.kernel.org/doc/Documentation/sysctl/fs.txt), if set, acts as a backstop.